tinode/chat/docs/API.md

  * `reply`: an indicator that the message is a reply to another message, a unique ID of the original message, `"grp1XUtEhjv6HND:123"`.
  * `sender`: a user ID of the sender added by the server when the message is sent by on behalf of another user, `"usr1XUtEhjv6HND"`.
  * `thread`: an indicator that the message is a part of a conversation thread, a topic-unique ID of the first message in the thread, `":123"`; `thread` is intended for tagging a flat list of messages as opposite to a creating a tree.
+ * `webrtc`: a string representing the state of the video call the message represents.
+Possible values:
+   * `"started"`: call has been initiated and being established
+   * `"accepted"`: call has been accepted and established
+   * `"finished"`: previously successfully established call has been ended
+   * `"missed"`: call was hung up by the caller or timed out before getting established
+   * `"declined"`: call was hung up by the callee before getting established
+   * `"disconnected"`: call was terminated by the server for other reasons (e.g. due to an error)
+ * `webrtc-duration`: a number represeting video call duration after establishment (in milliseconds).

 Application-specific fields should start with an `x-<application-name>-`.
 Although the server does not enforce this rule yet, it may start doing so in the future.